PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 }
 ```

-Now you can run this code!
+Now you can run this code!..
+Although it won't print anything...

-There is a shortcut for being able to put a function below main.
+There is a way to put a function below main.
 You just have to put a function "hint" above main.

 ```c
 int add(int a, int b); <- function hint